(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Potent toxins, including edema toxin and lethal toxin, are responsible for the most severe manifestations.

-The main clinical forms of anthrax are cutaneous (most common), oropharyngeal, GI, and inhalation (most lethal).
+The main clinical forms of anthrax are cutaneous (most common), oropharyngeal, gastrointestinal, meningeal, and inhalation (most lethal).

-Give postexposure prophylaxis with ciprofloxacin, levofloxacin, or doxycycline and anthrax vaccine to people exposed to inhalation anthrax.
+Give postexposure prophylaxis with ciprofloxacin, levofloxacin, moxifloxacin, doxycycline, or clindamycin, anthrax vaccine, and sometimes monoclonal antibodies to people exposed to inhalation anthrax.